Overview of MSP

 MSP coverage wait period

-It is very important that you have temporary private medical insurance to cover you from the time you arrive in BC until you are able to be covered by MSP.
+It is very important that you have temporary basic medical insurance to cover you from the time you arrive in BC until you are able to be covered by MSP.

 BC residents who leave the province for more than 6 months in a calendar year may need to complete another coverage wait period upon return to BC.
 For more information, see Leaving BC Temporarily.